gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 ### Inconsistent CSS styles between develop and build using styled-components or emotion

-A common problem that trips up users that install and begin to use styled-components or emotion is forgetting to include the related plugin in the config.
+A common problem that trips up users that install and begin to use styled-components or emotion is not including the related plugin in the config.
 Because `gatsby develop` doesn't run server-side rendering, the build may look different if the plugin is not included to tell Gatsby to server-side render the styles for the CSS-in-JS solution being used.

 Adding `gatsby-plugin-styled-components` (in the case of styled-components) or `gatsby-plugin-emotion` (in the case of emotion) to `gatsby-config.js` will inform Gatsby to process the styles server-side so they display correctly in the final build.